jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d4.md

 # linkbooktext=  Support Superphysics by buying the ebook
 +++

-<sup>229</sup> Most of the writers who collected the money prices in ancient times, considered the low money price of wheat and other goods (the high value of gold and silver) as a proof of=
+{{< s v="229" >}} Most of the writers who collected the money prices in ancient times, considered the low money price of wheat and other goods (the high value of gold and silver) as a proof of=
 - the scarcity of those metals, and
 - the poverty of the country then.